Search skillsforcare.org.uk

 Framework diagram

-This diagram shows the support services that autistic people and their family members should be able access and therefore the support services you need to commission from diagnosis to post diagnostic assessment including ongoing support.
+This diagram shows the support services that people with autism and their family members should be able access and therefore the support services you need to commission from diagnosis to post diagnostic assessment including ongoing support.

 View the diagram

-Use can use this tool to estimate the number of autistic people in your area and it covers 2020 to 2035.
+Use can use this tool to estimate the number of people with autism in your area and it covers 2020 to 2035.

 View the population calculator